bluesky-social/atproto-website/content/lexicons/atproto-com.md

 Parameters:

 - `did` Required string.
 The DID of the repo.
-- `type` Required string.
-The NSID of the record type.
+- `collection` Required string.
+The NSID of the record collection.
-- `tid` Required string.
-The TID of the record.
+- `rkey` Required string.
+The key of the record.

 ---